davidakennedy/davidakennedy.com/_src/_includes/partials/resume/experience.md

 ## Experience

+### Manager of Design, Accessibility, Ad Hoc, Remote — 11/23 – Present

+- New to this role; Updates coming soon.

-### Managing Staff Designer, Accessibility, Ad Hoc, Remote — 5/22 – Present
+### Managing Staff Designer, Accessibility, Ad Hoc, Remote — 5/22 – 11/23

 - Managed designers with specialties in accessibility, responsible for performance reviews and helping them grow in their careers.
 Interview and hire new talent for accessibility and design roles.
 - Co-authored Veteran Affairs' first accessibility strategy for modernized VA.gov application teams.
 Collaboratively defined a mission, vision, and success metrics that centers disabled Veterans with 30-plus stakeholders.